-- 1. ESMA's competence to deliver an opinion to national competent authorities (NCAs) is based on Article 29(1)(a) of Regulation (EC) No 1095/2010 of the European Parliament and of the Council of 24 November 2010 establishing a European Supervisory Authority (European Securities and Markets Authority)1 (ESMA Regulation). - 2.
-Pursuant to Article 29(1)(a) of the ESMA Regulation, ESMA shall provide opinions to NCAs for the purpose of building a common Union supervisory culture and consistent supervisory practices, as well as ensuring uniform procedures and consistent approaches throughout the Union.
+- 1. ESMA's competence to deliver an opinion to national competent authorities (NCAs) is based on Article 29(1)(a) of Regulation (EC) No 1095/2010 of the European Parliament and of the Council of 24 November 2010 establishing a European Supervisory Authority (European Securities and Markets Authority) (ESMA Regulation). - 2.
+Pursuant to Article 29(1)(a) of the ESMA Regulation, ESMA shall provide opinions to NCAs for the purpose of building a common Union supervisory culture and consistent supervisory practices, as well as ensuring uniform procedures and consistent approaches throughout the Union. - 3.
+Pursuant to Article 29(2) of the ESMA Regulation, ESMA shall, where appropriate, publicly consult and conduct a cost-benefit analysis on opinions issued under Article 29(1)(a) of the ESMA Regulation.
+This opinion provides a summary of ESMA considerations on which ESMA opinions on pre-trade transparency waivers issued under Articles 4(4) and 9(2) of Regulation (EU) No 600/20142 (MiFIR) are based.
+In consequence, this opinion does not represent new ESMA guidance but aims at communicating ESMA's position regarding the compliance of the intended waivers with the applicable legal provisions to contribute to a level playing field.
+ESMA therefore does not consider it appropriate to publicly consult or to conduct a cost-benefit analysis on this opinion.
+For the same reasons ESMA did not consult the Securities and Markets Stakeholder Group.